 This reduces their chances of taking substantial damage and makes them able to handle more abuse than their wireless counterparts.
 In fact, some high-end wired headphones are so well-made, they can last you a lifetime.

-A by-product of not having any extra components in their body is that wired headphones are lighter than wireless ones.
+A by-product of not having any extra components in their body is that they lighter than wireless ones.
 If you use your headphones extensively, you know how important comfort and weight are when it comes to headphones.

 Since headphones sit on top of your head, sometimes for hours at a stretch, they need to be lightweight and comfortable to avoid listening fatigue.